Hawaiian Shoyu Chicken

 Shoyu chicken plated in a floral-patterened blue dish over rice with bok choy.
 The chicken is garnished with sliced green onions & sesame seeds.
 The bowl sits atop a white surface, next to a blue linen napkin, gold flatware, a small bowl of sliced green onion, & a second bowl of shoyu chicken.

-Follow along with Plays Well With Butter on Instagram, YouTube, Facebook, & Pinterest for more easy, modern recipes & fun!
+Follow along with Plays Well With Butter on Instagram, YouTube, Facebook, and Pinterest for more unfussy recipes that pack a big punch of flavor!

 Hi there, I'm Jess!